markqvist/Sideband/README.md

 The program currently includes basic functionality for secure and independent communication, and many useful features are planned for implementation.
 Sideband is currently released as a beta version.
 Please help make all the functionality a reality by supporting the development with donations.

+If you'd rather want to use a terminal-based LXMF client, you may want to take a look at [Nomad Network](https://github.com/markqvist/nomadnet)

 If you want to help develop this program, get in touch.

 ## How do I get started?